dexpota/cv/README.md

 ### Prerequisites

-1. Install `latex` and `tlmgr` on your system, on Ubuntu:
+1. Install `xelatex` and `tlmgr` on your system:
     ```bash
+    # on Ubuntu and Debian
-    sudo apt install texlive-base
+    sudo apt install texlive-xetex
     ```
 2. Use `tlmgr`to install all required `tex` packages :
     ```bash